Easy Raspberry Chia Jam Recipe

 Ingredients + Notes

-This easy chia seed jam is sure to be a favorite in your home.
+This easy chia seed raspberry jam is sure to be a favorite in your home.
 Best of all, you don’t need to be a canning expert to make and store it.
 Be aware, though, that this raspberry chia jam tastes so good it will go fast!

 Bowls of ingredients including chia seeds, raspberries, maple syrup, and more.

-• Raspberries: Fresh raspberries are ideal for making raspberry chia jam.
+• Raspberries: Fresh raspberries are ideal for making raspberry chia seed jam.
 These cups of raspberries are so full of blissful berry taste!

 • Chia seeds: Chia seeds are the other main ingredient in this easy recipe.
 They plump up in liquid and create a special texture that makes it ideal for spreading or topping onto your favorite breakfast foods or desserts.

-Step-by-step Instructions: Raspberry Chia Seed Jam
+How To Make Raspberry Chia Seed Jam

 There’s no need to cook this over medium heat or any heat.
 This recipe simply combines fresh ingredients, and they become a marvelous jam made from freshness!